The theatre is currently being refurbished at a cost of £1 million following the removal of seats and equipment by the previous tenants.

 It would be the perfect way to support us and become part of the fabric of the building as we refurbish our much-loved theatre at a cost of £1 million.
 Be reassured that the terms of the new lease mean that the seats are fixtures and can never again be removed to another location.

 Your personalised plaque could feature your own name or be a birthday or anniversary gift for someone else.
-Our Chairman, Sir Charles Haddon-Cave, is leading the way with seats for his family – including one in memory of his spaniel Oliver, who featured in our booklets this year.
+Our Chairman, Sir Charles Haddon-Cave, is leading the way with seats for his family – including one in memory of his spaniel Oliver, who featured in our booklets last year.

 Seats are available at £250, £500 and £1000 depending on their location within the theatre.